What's at stake in the 2022 midterm elections?

 Nevada: Prominent Republicans including Trump, Florida Gov. Ron DeSantis, and Texas Sen. Ted Cruz have thrown their support behind former Nevada Attorney General Adam Laxalt, who is seeking to oust Democratic Sen. Catherine Cortez Masto in a very tight race.
 Cortez Masto, the first woman from Nevada and first Latina ever elected to the U.S. Senate, is one of many Democrats nationwide who may benefit from increased motivation among voters who want to protect abortion rights after the Supreme Court overturned Roe v.
 Wade.

+Pennsylvania: After a bruising Republican primary that split the party establishment, celebrity TV doctor Mehmet Oz is trying to defeat Pennsylvania Lt.
+Gov. John Fetterman to keep this seat in Republican hands following the retirement of Sen. Pat Toomey.
+Fetterman is still recovering after suffering a stroke in May that has affected his speech and hearing.
+He has so far declined to participate in a September debate against Oz, who has accused him of hiding from voters and the media, but said he'd debate in October.
+Oz, meanwhile, has struggled against allegations that he has almost no ties to the state where he's running for Senate.
+Despite receiving Trump's endorsement and a visit from the former president, Oz recently said he would have certified the election for Mr. Biden but then said more information is needed to determine if the 2020 election was stolen.

 Wisconsin: Sen. Ron Johnson is the Republicans' most vulnerable incumbent this cycle as the lone senator running for re-election in a state Mr. Biden won in 2020.
-So far he's outraising his opponent, Lt.
-Gov. Mandela Barnes.
-Both candidates are attacking the other one as too extreme for the state, with Barnes pointing to Johnson's stances on gay marriage, COVID-19, and the state GOP effort to overturn the 2020 elections, while Johnson argues Barnes is soft on crime and immigration.
+He and challenger Lt.
+Gov. Mandela Barnes are attacking the other one as too extreme for the state, with Barnes pointing to Johnson's stances on gay marriage, COVID-19, and the state GOP effort to overturn the 2020 elections, while Johnson argues Barnes is soft on crime and immigration.

 Colorado: Unlike nearly every Republican running in a competitive Senate seat, construction company CEO Joe O'Dea hasn't been endorsed by Trump.
 That gives the GOP hope that the moderate Republican can beat two-term Democratic centrist Sen. Michael Bennet.
 O'Dea is particularly out of step with most Republicans on abortion, saying that he believes the procedure should be legal through 20 weeks of pregnancy, with exceptions for rape, incest, and danger to the life of the mother after that.